“And there's also this vague apocalyptic narrative included in it. More than once I heard people say ‘well we'll all be eating this someday.’ “

 Blue Delliquanti is a comics writer, illustrator and the creator of O Human Star.

-Soleil Ho is a food writer and the restaurant critic for the San Francisco Chronicle.
-She is co-host of the podcast Racist Sandwich, and host of Bitch Media’s podcast Popaganda.
+Soleil Ho is a food writer the restaurant critic for the San Francisco Chronicle.
+She has been a co-host of the podcast Racist Sandwich, host of Bitch Media's podcast Popaganda and she currently co-hosts the podcast Extra Spicy with Justin Phillips.
 She has also cooked professionally in Minneapolis, New Orleans and Puerto Vallarta, Mexico.

 In the interview, Blue and Soleil share stories about cultural traditions of raising and eating insects.
 They also talk about how comics have a way of making complex food topics comprehensible and making bugs look cute on a plate.